 Suggested toys: Jump ropes, foam ball guns, toy swords and racquets, along with social games like hide and seek and Twister.

+What are your thoughts on outdoor play for children?
 Do you try to encourage your children to spend more time playing outdoors?
 What tips do you have to share for encouraging outdoor play?
 Do share in a comment below.
 You may also like to read this post on why taking regular screen time breaks is important for children.

 Picture credit: Designed by Freepik